 Venture Round in 2014

-Apigee is a provider of API technology and services tailored for enterprises and developers.
-Its platform enables organizations to manage and gain visibility into the APIs that connect applications and data across various environments, including on-premises and cloud-based systems.
-Numerous companies, such as Walgreens, Bechtel, eBay, and Pearson, rely on Apigee to facilitate the delivery, management, and analysis of their APIs and applications.
-Headquartered in Palo Alto, California, Apigee also maintains offices in Bangalore, India; London; and Austin, Texas.
+Apigee is a provider of API technology and services aimed at enterprises and developers.
+It offers a multi and hybrid-cloud based platform that enables organizations to design, develop, manage, secure, and analyze their application programming interfaces (APIs).
+This functionality enhances control and visibility over the APIs that link applications and data across various environments.
+Apigee's solutions are utilized by hundreds of companies, including notable names such as Walgreens, Bechtel, and eBay, as well as tens of thousands of developers, to streamline the delivery and management of APIs and applications.
+The company is headquartered in Palo Alto, California, with additional offices located in Bangalore, India; London; and Austin, Texas.

 MuleSoft